+Dietitian Cassie Barnard, RD, is a Pilates instructor based in Australia and she has the perfect flat belly exercises for you.
+But the one that changed her body was tuck jumps.
 “Tuck jumps are an amazing exercise because they work your whole body with an element of cardio.
-Glutes, quads and hamstrings are the primary muscles in this exercise while also challenging your core.
+Glutes, quads, and hamstrings are the primary muscles in this exercise while also challenging your core.
 I find jumping exercises are a great way to keep unwanted fat away from my belly!” said Barnard.

 Start by standing with your legs shoulder-width apart, toes turned out slightly.
 Bend at the knees and sink down to a squat position, thighs parallel to the ground and taking care that your knees don’t extend past your toes.
 Now spring upward and bring your knees up to your chest and don’t let your elbows fall below your knees.
 Land and then sink back to a squat position.
 Try doing three sets of eight repetitions each.

 Certified personal trainer Tana Cogan is one of the most popular fitness models on Instagram.
 The fitness expert says the one move that changed her body was the deadlift.
 “Deadlifts have been an amazing compound workout, which means they work more than just one area.
 They target my hamstrings, quads, glutes, back, and core.
 I’ll never skip my deadlifts on leg day,” said Cogan.